johnebgood/the-one-camera-controller/readme.txt

 # Pan, Tilt, Zoom, Speed.
 Can be used for presets!
 Tweening is a work in progress but mostly working.
 /PTZS int int int int

-# Start moving in the specified direction by speed. +-178 for pan or tilt.
+# Start moving in the specified direction by speed. +-178 for pan and tilt.
 /FLYXY int int

 # Zoom in or out by speed, +-100